 - 1. Schedule adjustments are made on a very limited basis: - a.
-Incomplete Schedule - b.
-Duplication of courses - c.
-Course in incorrect sequence - d.
-Lacking a required course for graduation or grade level - e.
-Not meeting a prerequisite or teacher approval - f.
-Re-enrollment in a course in which the student received a failing grade or no credit - g.
+Incomplete Schedule or duplicate courses - b.
+Course in incorrect sequence or not meeting a prerequisite - c.
+Lacking a required course for graduation or grade level - d.
+Re-enrollment in a course in which the student received a failing grade or no credit - e.
 Misplacement due to inappropriate skill level for class - 2.
 Students must obtain parent permission to drop courses from their schedules. - 3.
-Schedule change forms are available on the guidance website, counseling canvas page, and in the counseling office. - 4.
-Schedules are not adjusted for the following conditions: - a.
-Preference for a different teacher - b.
+Schedule change forms are available on the guidance website, counseling Canvas page, and in the counseling office. - 4.
+Schedules are NOT adjusted for the following conditions:

+- a.
+Preference for a different teacher

+- b.
 Preference for a different period or semester

 - c.
-Preference to be with friends in class - d.
+Preference to be with friends in class

+- d.
 Preference for a different lunch